strangeloopcanon/LOOP-Evals/README.md

 Afterwards run analysis_wg.py to do the necessary analysis and make a few pretty charts.
 Same again for analysis_wordle.py

 # Results
-From the wordgrid run on Llama 3, we can see the results, which really aren't spectacular in favour of LLMs.
-It's very similar for GPT-4 or Claude Opus.
+From the wordgrid run, we can see the results, which really aren't spectacular in favour of LLMs.
+It's very similar for the reasoning models too.
 ![Surprised?
 I really was](charts/wg_success_and_avg_false_count.png)

 Or